 What is Medicaid?

-Medicaid is a federal program that provides healthcare coverage to individuals as well as families that are low income.
-Costs of this program are typically covered by a combination of federal and state funding.
+Medicaid is a federal program that provides healthcare coverage to individuals as well as families that are low-income.
+The costs of this program are typically covered by a combination of federal and state funding.
 Services are provided to those with limited financial means so that they can obtain the medical care they need with limited out-of-pocket costs.

 Medicaid also provides coverage to disabled people in some situations.
 It can assist the elderly with paying Medicare premiums.